redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 This makes the `Ubi Quarkus Native S2i` builder image available for the application to be built when imported by the application developer.

-When everyghing is installed, make sure you refresh the OpenShift Console Page to make the Serverless features visible.
+When everything is installed, let's refresh the OpenShift Console Page to make the Serverless features visible.

 ### Application Developer